 Difference also create room for curiosity.
 If you’re on a date with the Civil War buff isn’t it better to ask questions and show genuine interest in what they know and what their passion is rather than show up to the date armed with talking points?

 Most people will enjoy talking about and sharing their passion with someone who is genuinely interested.
-It certainly beats listening to someone else talk about something they actually know nothing about.
+It certainly beats listening to someone else talk about something they know nothing about.
 Most people are going to be more flattered that you care enough to be inquisitive.

 Remember this too, some conversations that happen are not just about interests and hobbies.
 Sometimes personal topics come up.
 You’re asked a question about your family, work, past relationships, etc., and you’re not ready yet.
 It’s still not OK to lie to like about it, or to make something sound better than it is.
 You don’t have to feel like you owe an explanation.
 You don’t need to spill your guts on a first date (or second or third).